 5. Once more, edit!

-(We know we said it already.)
-Do a final review: read your essay aloud, and fix any awkward phrasing or typographical errors.
-Check (and double check) your character count.
+Do a final, final review: read your essay aloud, and fix any awkward phrasing or typos.
+Check – and double check – your character count.

 • Writing Your Medical School Secondary Essays, resource page